philiptaylor/vulkan-sync/README.md

 * vkCmdWaitEvents
 * vkSetEvent, vkResetEvent ???

-By "command" we usually mean a specific submission or execution of a command.
-A command might be recorded once but its command buffer might be submitted many times, and each time will count as a separate submission/execution with its own position in the ordering.
-(TODO: clean up this terminology.)
+By "command" we really mean a single execution of a command.
+A command might be recorded once but its command buffer might be submitted many times, and each time will count as a separate execution with its own separate position in the ordering.

 *extractStages(mask)* converts a bitmask into a set of stages:
 * If *mask* & `TOP_OF_PIPE_BIT`, add `TOP_OF_PIPE` into the set.